 “Of course not, Alexander.
 Please call me Magnus.”
 As Alexander shrugged his arms back into the sleeves of his coat, Magnus let his eyes travel suggestively down the man’s body, returning to meet the Duke’s gaze as he straightened the cuffs of his sleeves.
 Magnus was surprised, and inordinately pleased, to see the flush that crept over Alexander’s cheeks at the overtly appreciative gesture.

-“Well then, Magnus,” Alexander said crisply, “I will see you at breakfast.”
+“Well then, Magnus,” Alexander said warmly, “I will see you at breakfast.”

 Magnus stood in the hallway, the chill creeping back under his skin, and watched until the last traces of witchlight disappeared from view.